uhawaii-system-its-ti-iam/next-cas-client/README.md

 2. Change directory to `/examples`
 3. Execute `docker compose up`.
 A CAS server for demo purposes will launch at https://localhost:8443/cas
 4. Change directory to `/app-router` or `/pages-router` depending on the router you would like to view the example for
-5. Execute `npm run dev`.
+5. Execute `npm install` then `npm run dev`.
 The Next.js example app will be available at http://localhost:3000

 **Note:** You may encounter a `NET:ERR_CERT_INVALID` error in your browser when attempting to visit the CAS login page.
 Bypass the error by trusting the page.
 The browser is attempting to protect you from visiting a suspicious secure site at https://localhost.